perja12/node-red-contrib-sonos/README.md

 ## FAQ
 **How is this different from node-red-contrib-sonos?**
 Our set of Sonos nodes are much easier to use.
- *  To start with, config-node comes with a simple selection rather than entering IP Address manually
+ *  config-node comes with a simple selection rather than entering IP Address manually
- *  Sonos devices are identified by their serial number, not IP address.
-So you do not have to set static/reserved IP addresses for them.
+ *  Sonos devices are identified by their serial number, not dynamic IP address
- *  1 single node to report current status of device
+ *  1 single node to report all current status of device
+ *  Better documentation
  *  It is maintained by a team of experienced developers & hackers
  *  More convenient nodes are in development

 **I have some suggestions, how do I get in touch?**
 Please create an issue in [Github](https://github.com/originallyus/node-red-contrib-better-sonos/issues)